wodby/docs/docs/stacks/elasticsearch/index.md

 # Elasticsearch stack documentation

+You can enable Elasticsearch plugins by listing them via the environment variable `$ES_PLUGINS_INSTALL` separated by comma.

+!!! info "Open source version"
+    Since version 6.3 we install OSS version of Elasticsearch and Kibana.
+In older version we disable x-pack plugin by default.

 Elasticsearch and Kibana can be configured via environment variables:

 * https://github.com/wodby/elasticsearch#environment-variables
 * https://github.com/wodby/kibana#environment-variables

 ## Changelog

+This changelog is for Elasticsearch stack on Wodby, to see images changes see tags description on repository page: [elasticsearch](https://github.com/wodby/elasticsearch/releases) and [kibana](https://github.com/wodby/kibana/releases).

 ### 2.0.1